odin88/modal/README.md

     return 'xl';
 }
 ```
+If you are using TailwindCSS 3, you need to update your [tailwind.config.js](https://github.com/wire-elements/modal/issues/150)

 By default, the modal will close when you hit the `escape` key.
 If you want to disable this behavior to, for example, prevent accidentally closing the modal you can overwrite the static `closeModalOnEscape` method and have it return `false`.
 ```php